OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 Go to the `Variables` tab and add a variable called `coreUrl`.

-Set its `INITIAL VALUE` to `https://{{appliance}}/service/core` and that will propagated to the `CURRENT VALUE` as well.
+Set its `INITIAL VALUE` to `https://{{appliance}}/service/core` and that will propagate to the `CURRENT VALUE` as well.

 On the `Authorization` tab set the `TYPE` to `Bearer Token` and set `Token` to `{{safeguard_token}}`.